-NASA’s Juno will fly by Ganymede, Jupiter’s largest satellite and the biggest moon in the solar system, on June 7, 2021.
+NASA’s Juno flew by Ganymede, Jupiter’s largest satellite and the biggest moon in the solar system, on June 7, 2021.

 On June 7th, NASA’s Jupiter-orbiting Juno spacecraft will perform a close flyby of Ganymede, passing about 1,000 kilometers (600 miles) from the icy moon’s surface.
 This flyby places the mission alongside seven other planetary spacecraft that have photographed the moon over the last few decades, increasing our understanding of this unique world.

 Part of the purpose of the flyby is to begin adjusting Juno’s orbit in anticipation of its extended mission, announced last January.
 But the flyby will also allow Juno to study some of Jupiter’s large moons from close range, and Ganymede is up first.
 This icy world is the largest moon in the solar system, bigger even than the planet Mercury, with a tenuous atmosphere and, unique among moons, its own magnetic field.
 It also probably has a subsurface ocean, though it’s not as accessible as the one on Jupiter’s Europa or Saturn’s Enceladus.

 Photography was never intended to be a prime objective of the Juno mission, which focuses instead on measuring Jupiter’s magnetic fields, gravity, and atmosphere.
 But Juno nevertheless carries a public-outreach camera called JunoCam, which has been highly successful.
 It has provided rich imagery of Jupiter’s cloud tops and occasional distant views of the Galilean satellites, all downlinked as raw pictures that amateurs then processed into beautiful panoramas.